decaporg/decap-cms/website/content/docs/widgets/object.md

   * `default`: you can set defaults within each sub-field's configuration
   * `collapsed`: if added and labeled `true`, collapse the widget's content by default
+  * `summary`: specify the label displayed when the object is collapsed
   * `fields`: (**required**) a nested list of widget fields to include in your widget
 * **Example:**